 They host the application environment and manage all aspects of your application review.

 E-Residency project team does not have access to the applications or application progress updates.
 For application status updates, read here.

-If PPA approves your application, your e-Residency kit will be sent to an Estonian embassy, consulate or other official pickup location.
+If PBGB approves your application, your e-Residency kit will be sent to an Estonian embassy, consulate or other official pickup location.

 Step 1: Gather documents

 - Government-issued ID: You will need to submit an image of your travel document.
 Note, when you pick up your e-Residency digital ID card, you must bring the same travel document you used for the application.
 If the document you used on the application expires before picking up your e-Residency card, you must bring a renewed, valid copy of your travel document and, if possible, also the document used in your application.

 - Digital photo: The application requires you to provide a passport-style photo.
 You can take the photo at home using a digital camera, but we recommend you take a look at the requirements defined on the application before taking a photo.
 Check also below how to take a passport-style photo at home.

 - Motivation statement: Write an explanation as to why you are applying for e-Residency.
 Be sure to mention anything notable about your past business experience as well as your future business plans.